 - Ridsdale’s work at CMS mission in Boga, 1948-1983, as well as CMS Link Letters, Reports and Meetings 1973-1999

 - The growth of the Anglican Church in the Congo from 25,000 members in 1969 to 500,000 members in 1992

 - The work of the Congo Church Association and Anglican Theological Institute, Bunia (IsThA)

 - Correspondence with African clergy including Bishops Njojo and Diropka

 - The creation in 1992 of the Congo as an ecclesiastical province, with its own archbishop, Patrice Njojo Byankya

 - Pamphlets, theses, diocesan calendars, accounts and photographs

-There is much insight into the political and security situation in Zaire with particular relevance to the impact of the wars on the church and its followers.
+This collection will be of great interest to all those interested in the Congo, religion in Africa and the Africanisation of the Church.
+There is also much insight into the political and security situation in this region of modern Africa, with particular relevance to the impact of the wars on the Church and its followers.